Dre Campbell Farm

 Neem oil is also potent enough to help get rid of rosemary leaf beetles.

-To use, mix 2 tablespoons of pure, cold-pressed neem oil with 2 teaspoons of mild detergent, like dish soap, and a gallon of water.
+Mix two tablespoons of pure, cold-pressed neem oil with two teaspoons of mild detergent, like dish soap, and a gallon of water.

 Spray the solution directly on the rosemary beetles and their larvae.
 It will kill the beetles before they become adults.